matter-labs/zksync-web-era-docs/docs/api/go/accounts.md

 ### `EstimateGasDeposit`

 Estimates the amount of gas required for a deposit transaction on L1 network.
-Gas of approving ERC20 token is not included in estimation.
+Gas of approving ERC20 token is not included in the estimation.

 #### Inputs